Real Small Business

 By keeping close tabs on those business deductions allowed by the Internal Revenue Service and adding up all those seemingly incidental purchases, you may be able to lessen the bite at tax time.

-The Internal Revenue Code allows you to deduct all "ordinary and necessary" expenses of operating your business -- these can vary depending on the type of business.
+The Internal Revenue Service allows you to deduct all "ordinary and necessary" expenses of operating your business -- these can vary depending on the type of business.
 Below are some of the most common deductions small businesses take.

 Self-employed people can deduct a percentage of their health insurance payments.